ewerybody/goodsoul.de/content/blog/a2works4me.md

 The module building blocks need another overhaul.

 Currently the developer Ui and code always loads when we just use them the default way.
-The hotkey element already has its own directory under a2elenents.
+The hotkey element already has its own directory under a2elements.
 Let's do it that way for any element and have user and dev .py files underneath.

 For once I still believe in separation of code and data.
 Most Ui is data anyway and if it can be handled with a dedicated tool, let's do it!
 But currently some default settings values of some of the module building blocks are only just set by the Ui.
 That's dirty and must come from a dedicated defaults JSON for each and every element.

 # conclusion

 So yeah.
 There you have it.
 That's another 5 years of work? ;D I don't know.
 I'm still not even sure about the order.
 Maybe we do Ahk 2 first?

+\* seems like there's a pattern of [reminiscing about ancient stuff in my past life here](@/blog/goodsoul40.md).